mattvenn/turtleprize/lesson-2.md

 1. on the left is a simple sequence,
 2. the centre shows the same sequence, but looped 30 times with a rotation between each loop,
 3. the right shows the looped version, but the pattern gets a bit bigger every time using a variable that increases every loop.

+### The done() and speed() commands

+You may notice that some students are having problems shutting their windows.
+This will because their programs are no longer running the `done()` command because their loops never end.
+Also, some students will put the `done()` command inside their loop, so the program stops every loop.

+Now we've introduce loops, some pictures may take some time to draw.
+Encourage students to use the `speed(0)` command from the first handout to make the drawing happen as fast as possible.

 ## Extension Activity